michto01/apple-airport-parser/README.md

 Python script to turn the output of the `airport` utility to more manageable JSON format with some fields filtered out.

 ## TL;DR
-This script is result of the necessity to scan the wireless networks on macOS from terminal and the need to be able to consume it by some other components understanding JSON.
+This script is result of the necessity to scan the wireless networks on macOS from terminal and the need to consume the result by some other components understanding JSON.

 ### Usage
 ```bash